mthomsonbrown/saplyn_android_arch/PROCESS.md

 straightforward to create individual click lists.
 I need to edit the DB schema.
 My thought now is to have the entryset table item's id be a foreign key in the clicks table, and then the clicks table will need to expand to contain columns for more sophisticated clicks...ugh

+9/28/2018:
+Well, I made a lot of progress, and also left the app completely broken...The shit in the repo should work just fine, but locally I tried to pull the EntrySet name from the DB and got pretty lost...also drunk so valid excuse